 Video of the Day

 Dairy Products and Salt

-Abdominal pain is a common symptom of gas in your digestive tract and is a normal part of human health, according to the National Digestive Diseases Information Clearinghouse.
+Abdominal pain is a common symptom of gas in your digestive tract and is a normal part of human health, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 While digesting most starchy, carbohydrate-rich foods, including popcorn, your large intestine produces gas.
 Although foods affect people's gas symptoms differently, popcorn might increase gassiness in some people.
 If you eat popcorn quickly, excessive air swallowing also might trigger gas, gas pain and bloating.